Star Destroyer: Cultural influence

-In 2009, in conjunction with the then ongoing TV show Star Wars: The Clone Wars, Lego released a 1,170 piece model of the Venator.
+There have been five different Lego sets of the Venator released since 2009, with the most recent one revealed in 2023.
+This version of the Venator, part of the Ultimate Collector Series, was released in celebration of the 20th anniversary of the Star Wars: The Clone Wars TV show.
+Measuring 43 in long, 21 in wide and 12.5 in tall, the set consists of 5,374 pieces and comes with a commemorative plaque, at an original retail price of $649.99.

 For the 2016 Consumer Electronics Show, noted modder Sander van der Velden created a custom-built PC made to look like a Venator Star Destroyer.
 Built around a fully-functional, liquid-cooled PC, the surrounding case was constructed in the shape of a Venator using aluminum and 3D printed material.
 The final product required 400 hours of work to complete.